 June.
 One of the best months to visit Croatia for a cruise, the days are now much warmer, typically hovering around the upper 70s along the coast.
 The sea is likely be pleasant enough for a refreshing swim, and you’re unlikely to need a jacket or sweater now but bring plenty of sunscreen.
 Hvar will be blanketed in purple with this month bringing the lavender harvest, and if you happen to be on the island in late June you may be able to attend the Lavender Festival.

 July.
 One of the peak summer months, July will be hot, with the average high temperature along the coast climbing to the mid-80s, though it can get quite a bit hotter.
-This is the time to come to enjoy your days at the beach, cooling off in the sea with water temperatures comfortable now at around 75°F, as well as for hopping nightlife, beach parties and live concerts.
+This is the time to come to enjoy your days at the beach, cooling off in the sea with water temperatures comfortable now at around 75°F and taking part in fun outdoor activities.
+This is also the best time to travel to Croatia to enjoy the nightlife, beach parties and live concerts.
 Dubrovnik’s summer festival begins around the middle of the month, bringing the opportunity to attend the largest cultural festival in Croatia, complete with performances by actors and musicians from around the world.

 August.
 August is much like July, continuing the hot, dry weather, while bringing some of the biggest crowds of the year.
 The good news if you plan to come for a cruise during this period, is that those elegant small-cruise ships come equipped with a/c when you need a break from the heat.
 Plan to bring your summery clothing and a couple of bathing suits, keeping cool in the crystal-clear blue waters of the Adriatic.